HqWu-HITCS/Awesome-Keyphrase-Prediction/README.md

 	○ Basic structure:
 		■ Deep Keyphrase Generation (ACL17)
+		■ One Size Does Not Fit All: Generating and Evaluating Variable Number of Keyphrases (ACL20)

 	○ Enhancing model by more representation/information/Constraints
 		■ Keyphrase Generation with Correlation Constraints (EMNLP18)